Kafū, aged forty-one.

 By chance, I met Old Man Ōhiko.

-He remains as hale as ever.
+He remained as hale as ever.

 November 22nd.